OMahoneyM/MITOS-Container/README.md

             ├── refseq63m
             └── refseq63o
      ```
 4. Visit the Docker image link above and note the MITOS version you want to use.
-When running this in the CLI, replace the `<tag>` below with the verion number.
+When running this in the CLI, replace the `<tag>` below with the version number.
 This will create a Docker image that you can view in the Docker Desktop app.
     - `$ docker pull quay.io/biocontainers/mitos:<tag>`
     - Ex: `$ docker pull quay.io/biocontainers/mitos:2.1.3--pyhdfd78af_0`
 5. Adapt the command below to create and run a container from the above image.